 Parma is a larger medium-sized city located in the state of Ohio.
 With a population of 79,937 people and 22 constituent neighborhoods, Parma is the seventh largest community in Ohio.

-Unlike some cities, Parma isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Parma are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Parma is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Parma is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Parma who work in office and administrative support (17.68%), sales jobs (9.22%), and food service (7.88%).
+There are especially a lot of people living in Parma who work in office and administrative support (17.57%), sales jobs (10.16%), and food service (7.18%).

 The most common language spoken in Parma is English.
 Other important languages spoken here include Slavic languages and Spanish.